Six students dancing with arms raised in a UW dance studio.

 Study the art of movement.
 Explore what moves you.

-The UW Department of Dance prepares the next generation of performers, educators, arts advocates and cultural leaders.
+The University of Washington Department of Dance believes dance is for everybody.
+We expand the meanings and experiences of dance as a field of study and a living art form.
 Whether you are interested in performance and choreography, education, medicine, arts administration, physical therapy or graduate study, majoring or double majoring in dance provides a creative pathway to your career.
 The innovative Master of Fine Arts program serves professional dancers seeking to transition into higher education positions.
 The department produces four concerts annually for the campus and greater Seattle community at the Meany Center for the Performing Arts, one of the region’s most prestigious performing arts venues.

 Visit Department Site View Factsheet